xyproto/teaftp/README.md

 Example:

-    sudo ./teaftp ".txt"
+    sudo ./teaftp ".iso"

-This configuration will only serve filenames that end with `.txt`.
+This configuration will only serve filenames that end with `.iso`.

 ### Dependencies